tommasocerruti/rowlang/README.md

 ## Technical Description of RowLang

-RowLang is a minimalistic esoteric programming language designed for symbolic computation, inspired by the dynamics of rowing.
+RowLang is a minimalistic esoteric programming language designed for symbolic computation, inspired by the rowing dynamics.
 It offers a minimalistic syntax, combining memory manipulation with the metaphorical representation of rowing actions.
-RowLang programs are composed of commands, loops and stroke rate adjustments providing a unique perspective on algorithmic expression.
+RowLang programs are composed of commands, loops and stroke rate adjustments providing a unique programming experience.
+Its compiler is incredibly compact, just 4kB, and it is entirely written in C.

 ## Syntax and Semantics